bcwhite-code/brians-blueprints/self-building-spacex.md

 of the main rail).
 Then I just feed the Mall and slowly build it out by hand.
 The only things I automate outside the mall are Red Science and Yellow Belts.

 Mines aren't included.
-Build them by hand using track from the SBF and stations from BT.
+Build them by hand using track from the SBF and stations from BT/aux.

-* Mall
+* Mall: Set refinecy recipe to basic processing (output only methane) until "advanced oil processing" is researched (requires blue science).
+Note: The Mall doesn't produce _everything_.
+Some things will have to be hand-crafted and dumped into the logistics network via "trash slots" and others will have to be produced in space.
 * Home
-* Basic Science
+* Basic Science: Prioritize coal, stone, iron, & copper.
+Research Waterfill when some black (military) science appears and add pump to produce some plastic.
+Manually move some sulfur (and later: lubricant, sulfuric acid) from the Mall.
 * Iron Smelter
 * Copper Smelter
 * Starter Circuits